Package 'RMallow'

 References

-Update modal sequences in each cluster.
+Update modal sequences (M-step)

 Description